81 inmates face trial over prison riot

 14 Novembre 2019

 Trento, November 14 - Prosecutors on Thursday requested the indictment of 81 inmates of Trento prison for a riot there on December 22 last year.
-Most of the inmates are Tunisian but there are also Moroccans, Albanians and Italians.
+Most of the incriminated inmates are Tunisian but there are also Moroccans, Albanians and Italians.
+The riot erupted after the suicide of a 32-year-old Tunisian inmate.

 LE RUBRICHE